sourcegraph/sourcegraph-public-snapshot/docs/management/data_collection.md

   you to
   [inspect the code for this functionality](https://src.sourcegraph.com/sourcegraph@master/.tree/util/statsutil/basic_stats.go).

-Sourcegraph keeps your code on your own infrastructure.

 See the full [security policy](https://sourcegraph.com/security), [privacy policy](https://sourcegraph.com/privacy) and [terms of service](https://sourcegraph.com/legal) for more information.

 # Choices